Hexanilix/Too-Many-Magical-Items/README.md

 that it can read files backYou can check this by comparing the `file_version` property in the file, with the one in the plugin.
 You can find it in the note attached to the release you downloaded, or run
 `/tmmi plugin fileversion` in the plugin through console or in game. **This should not occur but please be aware**
+# Migration of data
+Similarly to how you can move minecraft worlds between games, TMMI allows similar functionality for *most* of its files.
+While this plugin offers the option to move player data files (or the whole folder both cases work) between server instances with the plugin, that functionality **doesn't work for Blocks**.
+It's physical block I'm refering to and not the item, and the reason is simply due to the fact that
+## Moving items
+As stated before, it's possible to move TMMI items from one server instance to another.
+However, this doesn't come as simple as just copying files.
+**Here is a step-by-step process to migrating items:**
+- ### Step one - Getting files ready:
+  To begin this operation of item migration, you'll first have to get command on your server `/tmmi migrate`, or if you want just migrate one players items `/tmmi migrate [player]`.
+After executing this command via in game or console, you're going to find a new folder in the plugins folder called `migration`.